djordjepmihajlovic/Machine-Learning-Species-Analysis/README.md

 The following code is separated into three different folders; src, results and data.

 Here is a brief overview of the structure of the code layout:
-* src: contains all code used to generate results from the project, separated into two different folders for implementing machine learning models and analysis/data preparation.
+* /src: contains all code used to generate results from the project, separated into two different folders for implementing machine learning models and analysis/data preparation.
     * models: models contains all the models and implementations investigated
     * data preparation: code used to investigate data; such as finding sparse/dense populations, investigating top species and analyzing bioclimatic and climate data appropriately for training

-* data: contains all data, given and generated, used to train and test models.
+* /data: contains all data, given and generated, used to train and test models.
-* results: found results and visualization methods (via seaborn and matplotlib)
+* /results: found results and visualization methods (via seaborn and matplotlib)

 ## Requirements